 Foreign, Commonwealth and Development Office (FCDO)

 To improve the working relationship between the government, civil society and the private sector in targeted thematic areas to make Bangladeshi society fairer and more inclusive.

-Specifically on the problem of food safety, the civil society movement has helped the Department of Livestock strengthen their market monitoring in six Upazilas (sub districts) in four districts of Bangladesh.
+Specifically, on the problem of food safety, the civil society movement has helped the Department of Livestock strengthen their market monitoring in six Upazilas (sub districts) in four districts of Bangladesh.
 Feed dealers and farmers have formalised their practice through licensing and registration and are more aware of safe and quality feed.
 Poultry sellers are also practicing good hygiene and safe waste disposal.
-The success of the civil society and government engagement is acting as an example for other community and local administration initiatives, and the model is now being replicated in other local government areas.
+The success of civil society and government engagement is acting as an example for other community and local administration initiatives, and the model is now being replicated in other local government areas.